Partners we support

 The Joe Plant Memorial Fund was created to give back to the community in ways that Joe was passionate about; health, fitness and service to others.
 The mission of the Joe Plant Memorial Fund is to give other's those same opportunities.

 We support the educational needs of future law enforcement officers, achieved through a scholarship fund at St. Cloud State University, Joe's alma mater.
-Since 2008, we have raised over $27,000 in scholarship funds for the St. Cloud State University Criminal Justice Program.
+Since 2008, we have raised nearly $30,000 in scholarship funds for the St. Cloud State University Criminal Justice Program.

 RUNNING SINCE 2008

-· Over $27,000 raised for scholarships for the Criminal Justice Association at St. Cloud State University
+· Nearly $30,000 raised for scholarships for the Criminal Justice Association at St. Cloud State University

-· Donation of 2 AEDs in the last 2 years, deployed in Joe's hometown of St. Paul at Wilder Rec Center and Hazel Park Rec Center and Duluth & Case Recreation Center.
+· Donation of 3 AEDs in the last 2 years, deployed in Joe's hometown of St. Paul at Wilder Rec Center, Hazel Park Rec Center and Duluth & Case Recreation Center.

 Financial proceeds continue to benefit those with a goal to serve their communities through a scholarship fund at St. Cloud State University.

 The Joseph Plant Living the Dream scholarship is a $2,000 scholarship awarded annually to a junior or senior student enrolled in the Criminal Justice Program.
 Applicants must be pursuing a career in Criminal Justice, have a strong GPA as well as community involvement and an advocate of physical fitness.
 To learn more about becoming a scholarship recipient in the future, go to http://www.stcloudstate.edu/huskiesscholarships/.